-This multistakeholder consultation will contribute to B-Tech's new workstream on gender, digital tech and the role of business, building upon the momentum generated by the recently concluded Commission on the Status of Women's 67th session, for which the priority theme this year was "Innovation and technological change, and education in the digital age for achieving gender equality and the empowerment of all women and girls".
-The B-Tech Project plans to release a briefing paper which will look at issues at the intersection of women's rights and gender equality, business, and tech.
-This consultation will feed into the development of such a practical tool and guidance on gender and digital tech from a business and human rights perspective.
+This call for input will contribute to B-Tech's new workstream on gender, digital tech, and the role of business, building upon the momentum generated by the recently concluded Commission on the Status of Women's 67th session, for which the priority theme this year was "Innovation and technological change, and education in the digital age for achieving gender equality and the empowerment of all women and girls".
+The B-Tech Project plans to release a briefing paper which will look at issues at the intersection of the rights of women and girls, including those with diverse sexual orientation, gender identity or sex characteristics1 and gender equality, business, and tech.
+The submission will inform the development of such a practical tool and guidance on gender and digital tech from a business and human rights perspective.